ICARO Media Group's $15M Acquisition of LiftMedia Expands Digital Out-of-Home (DOOH) Business In Europe

 Media Tech Leader Connects Digital and Physical Ad Spaces, Extending its AI-Driven Global DOOH Network

 NEW YORK, Oct.
-30, 2025 /PRNewswire-HISPANIC PR WIRE/ -- ICARO Media Group, Inc. (ICARO), a leading AI media technology company, today announced the strategic acquisition of LiftMedia, an innovative DOOH advertising company specializing in elevator screen content and advertising media.
+30, 2025 /PRNewswire/ -- ICARO Media Group, Inc. (ICARO), a leading AI media technology company, today announced the strategic acquisition of LiftMedia, an innovative DOOH advertising company specializing in elevator screen content and advertising media.

 The acquisition of Europe-based LiftMedia follows ICARO's recent purchase of award-winning DOOH company RioVerde in Brazil.
 These acquisitions combine a dramatically-expanded digital screen presence with ICARO's AI-driven media and advertising platforms, ensuring the delivery of highly-targeted and engaging experiences.
 This combination provides an unparalleled advantage for advertisers seeking deep and hyperlocal market penetration in LATAM, Europe and North America.